Jollywatt/typst-fletcher/src/shapes.typ

 /// )
 ///
 /// - angle (angle): Half the exterior angle, `0deg` being a rectangle.
-/// - fit (number): Adjusts how comfortably the hexagon fits the label.
+/// - fit (number): Adjusts how comfortably the hexagon fits the label's bounding box.
 ///
 ///   #for (i, fit) in (0, 0.5, 1).enumerate() {
 ///   	let s = fletcher.shapes.hexagon.with(fit: fit)